East Atlanta Love Letter

 East Atlanta Love Letter is the second studio album by American singer 6lack.
 It was released on September 14, 2018 by LVRN and Interscope Records.
-This is the follow-up to his 2016 release, Free 6lack.
+It is the follow-up to his 2016 release, Free 6lack.
 The production on the album was handled by multiple producers including T-Minus, Cardiak, Joel Little and Bizness Boi among others.
 The album also features guest appearances from Future, J. Cole, Offset and Khalid.

 East Atlanta Love Letter was supported by three singles: "Switch", "Nonchalant" and "Pretty Little Fears".
 The album received positive reviews from music critics and was a commercial success.
 It debuted at number three on the US Billboard 200 chart, earning 77,000 album-equivalent units in its first week.
 The album was also certified gold by the Recording Industry Association of America (RIAA) in December 2020.

 Background and release

 In June 2018, 6lack posted a picture on his social media saying "I think my album is done".
 While talking about the album in interview with Highsnobiety, 6lack said;

 "Free 6lack was about everything I'd been through up to that point; the follow-up is an update on what's going on in my life right now.
 In two years, things have gone from one side of the spectrum to another.
 Anything I've had to go through, or learn, has been crammed into them: from being a dad, to [ending and starting] new relationships, to becoming famous and figuring out my responsibilities."

 On August 13, 2018, he announced that it will be titled East Atlanta Love Letter".
 On August 29, he announced the album's release date and posted the artwork, which features him in a makeshift studio with his daughter, Syx Rose Valentine.
 On September 11, he shared the official track listing and released the album on September 14.